 St. Luke’s Primary Stroke Center strives to improve the health of the community through stroke prevention education, increased awareness, and achieving optimal stroke patient care as evidenced by improved functional outcomes and lifestyle modifications.

-For more information about the St. Luke's Primary Stroke Center, please contact our program coordinator at (208) 381-9204.
+For more information about the St. Luke's Primary Stroke Center, please contact our program manager at (208) 381-9383.

 For information regarding our stroke follow-up clinic, please call (208) 489-4444.